Disclosure: MyeLearningWorld is reader-supported. We may receive a commission if you purchase through our links.

 Pros

-• Can be used to connect multiple devices
+• Can connect a wide variety of devices

 Cons